TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 The project is organized into the following structure for ease of navigation and clarity:

-### **Explanation**:
+## Folder Structure

+- **About-Me/**:
-- **About-Me/**: Contains a README with information about the author’s expertise and professional background.
+  Contains a README with information about the author’s expertise and professional background.

+- **Dashboard/**:
-- **Dashboard/**: Includes the interactive Excel dashboard built during the project, which contains KPIs, charts, and slicers.
+  Includes the interactive Excel dashboard built during the project, which contains KPIs, charts, and slicers.

+- **Dataset/**:
-- **Dataset/**: Holds the raw dataset used for data analysis.
+  Holds the raw dataset used for data analysis.

+- **Images/**:
-- **Images/**: Stores visuals, such as screenshots of the dashboard, to enhance project understanding.
+  Stores visuals, such as screenshots of the dashboard, to enhance project understanding.

+- **LICENSE**:
-- **LICENSE**: Specifies the licensing details for the project (e.g., MIT License).
+  Specifies the licensing details for the project (e.g., MIT License).

+- **README.md**:
-- **README.md**: The main documentation file detailing the project methodology, technologies, findings, and usage instructions.
+  The main documentation file detailing the project methodology, technologies, findings, and usage instructions.

 ---